kdlrose/planck-layout/README.md

 Used mostly for writing, light coding, and sometimes an MIDI controller for arrangment (not production).
-Compiled on Alpine Linux with `qmk-cli`, but flashed on macOS with QMK Toolbox for the very stupid reason that I can't figure out how to run `qmk flash` in bootloader mode or enter bootloader after running it without attaching a second keyboard.
+Compiled on Alpine Linux with `qmk-cli`, but flashed on macOS with QMK Toolbox since the CLI didn't believe it was in DFU mode.

 ### hardware
-- Drop + OLKB Planck v7
-- polycarbonate case
-- steel switch plate
-- Gateron KS-3 Milky Yellow Pro
+Drop + OLK Planck v7, polycarbonate case and steel switch plate, Gateron KS-3 Milk Yellow Pros

 ### layers